mandelakibiriti/Flask-React-App/README.md

-# Flask React App - using React CDN (Version 1.0) with FASTAPI
+# Flask React App - using React frontend (Version 2.0) with FASTAPI
 To have React as the frontend and Flask/FastAPI as the backend (server).

 ## Setting up React with Flask